stephengold/Minie/README.md

  + To simulate foam rubber, nodes can be connected to form tetrahedra (also called "tetras").

-(Soft-body nodes are unrelated to `com.jme3.scene.Node`, the kind of node found in the scene graph.)
+(Soft-body nodes are entirely unrelated to `com.jme3.scene.Node`, the kind of node found in the scene graph.)

 Unlike a rigid body, the physics location of a soft body is not its center